dcastelltort/rocket-pastebin/README.md

 TODO:
 * add a web form to the index where users can manually input new pastes.
 Accept the form at POST /.
 Use format and/or rank to specify which of the two POST / routes should be called.
 * Add a new route, GET /<id>/<lang> that syntax highlights the paste with ID <id> for language <lang>.
 If <lang> is not a known language, do no highlighting.
 Possibly validate <lang> with FromParam.
+* Dispatch a thread before launching Rocket in main that periodically cleans up idling old pastes in upload/.

+WIP:
 * Use the local module to write unit tests for your pastebin.
-* Dispatch a thread before launching Rocket in main that periodically cleans up idling old pastes in upload/.
+* add config

 Done:
 * Add a PUT /<id> route that allows a user with the key for <id> to replace the existing paste, if any.